mauritssilvis/challenges/java/java-project-cli/README.md

 #### 1.1.6 Direct execution

-Since Java 11, programs consisting of only a single source file can be executed directly, without the need for an explicit compilation step.
+Since Java 11, programs consisting of only a single source file can be executed directly without an explicit compilation step.
 For the current project, the following command directly executes the source file `Main.java` from its containing folder:

 ```shell